YumYumNyang/yummy-figma-plugin/README.md

 1. turn on this plugin in your figma file
 2. check styles that you want to get
 3. check export options
-4. copy and paste to your code!
+4. copy and paste on your code!

 ### Got questions?
 please contact me :)